Pendleton Juvenile Correctional Facility: Programs

 The Pendleton Juvenile Correctional Facility offers treatment-based programs that attempt to identify an inmate's needs and goals in life.
 The programs include: STEP, (Sex Offender Treatment and Education), Plus (Purposeful Living Units Serve), and GROW (Gang Realities in Our World).
 There have been many community service projects since the opening in 2000, such as a Habitat for Humanity project that involved building wall panels in the Building Trades classes and working on-site to help in the construction.
 Many inmates have chosen to volunteer at Falls Park, Pendleton, cleaning and planting trees.
 Some have helped take down Pioneer Village at the State Fair.
 Others have chosen to work in the warehouses at Gleaners and Second Harvest.
 Other programs include: supporting a paper recycling program on grounds, participating in the Indiana Reading & Information Services 3 times a week, collecting and delivering newspapers to the Madison County Humane Society, and working in the warehouse of Teachers' Treasures.

+Indiana University's Helping Offenders Prosper Through Employment (HOPE) program operates at Pendleton Juvenile Correctional Facility.
+The program pairs incarcerated mentees with undergraduate mentors who support mentees in future goal setting, developing life skills, employment competencies, and successful community reentry.